littleosbook/littleosbook/segmentation.md

     ret
 ~~~

-(You don't need to use `ss` when accessing the stack, or `ds` when accessing
+(You don't need to use `ss` for storing the stack segment selector, or `ds` for
-other memory.
-But it is convenient, and makes it possible to use the implicit
+the data segment selector, but it is convenient, and makes it possible to use
-style above.)
+the implicit style above.)

 Segment descriptors and their fields are described in figure 3-8 in the Intel
 manual [@intel3a].